🌲 Front Range Plant FinderPlant finder

 Is Siberian pea shrub good for the Colorado Front Range?

-Yes.
-Siberian pea shrub is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Siberian pea shrub is a well-suited shrub for Colorado's Front Range.

 How big does Siberian pea shrub get?